 What’s it about?

-Both groups received antenatal steroids, intubation, surfactant replacement therapy, and high-frequency ventilation as the primary mode of ventilation.
+Both groups received antenatal steroids, intubation, surfactant replacement therapy, and high-frequency ventilation as the primary ventilation mode.
 The survival and neurological outcomes were assessed at 18-22 months of corrected age in both groups.
 Survival to hospital discharge of those surviving to NICU admission was 78% at 22-23 weeks and 89% at 24-25 weeks or gestational age (P=0.02).

-More than 10,000 primary tracheal intubations were performed, with about 1 in 3 utilising ketamine as an induction agent.
+Over 10,000 primary tracheal intubations were performed, with about 1 in 3 utilising ketamine as an induction agent.
 Ketamine was used in 41.4% of children for whom haemodynamic instability was the primary indication for intubation, as opposed to only 35% of cases where a procedure was the indication and 17.1% of neurological indications.
-The majority of children receiving ketamine were intubated for respiratory indications, reflective of respiratory compromise being the predominant cause for intubation in the paediatric population.
+The majority of children receiving ketamine were intubated for respiratory indications, reflecting respiratory compromise being the predominant cause of intubation in the paediatric population.

-Bayley Scales of Infant-Toddler Development (BSID-III) and neurologic examination was performed for 169 of the 214 survivors at 18-22 months of corrected age.
-In the surviving infants, no or mild neurodevelopmental impairment in surviving infants was approximately 2 of 3 infants at 22-23 weeks and 3 of 4 infants at 24-25 weeks; this difference was not statistically significant.
+Bayley Scales of Infant-Toddler Development (BSID-III) and neurologic examination were performed for 169 of the 214 survivors at 18-22 months of corrected age.
+In the surviving infants, no or mild neurodevelopmental impairment was observed in approximately 2 of 3 infants at 22-23 weeks and 3 of 4 infants at 24-25 weeks; this difference was not statistically significant.

 Why does it matter?

-Clinicians consider many factors when deciding to initiate active treatment in infants born at 22-25 weeks.
+Clinicians consider many factors when initiating active treatment in infants born at 22-25 weeks.
 Generally, active intervention for infants born before 22 weeks of gestation is not recommended.
-However, the approach for infants born at 22-25 weeks of gestation varies due to concerns for treatment effectiveness or poor outcomes.
+However, the approach for infants born at 22-25 weeks of gestation varies due to concerns about treatment effectiveness or poor outcomes.

 Clinically Relevant Bottom Line: